beomagi/parallelium/README.md

 * -t tag1,..tagn   : (future) Optional.
 Commands in jobfile can be tagged.
 If present, this option only runs commands with this tag.

 Jobfile format:

-'#tag tag1 tag2 tag3 <-- All jobs after carry these tags.
+\#tag tag1 tag2 tag3 <-- All jobs after carry these tags.

-'#cpu n              <-- Specify the load on the cpu for all following jobs.
+\#cpu n              <-- Specify the load on the cpu for all following jobs.
 Default is 1. (future)